The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 where $u = kx$, with $k$ a constant, $\tau = \Omega t /2$, $\alpha = 2k^2\Omega_0 \cos \theta/M\Omega^2$, and $\gamma$, $\mu$ stand for the damping and anharmonicity coefficient, respectively.
 The adimensional parameters are

-where the geometrical parameters $r_0$ and $z_0$ represent the trap semiaxes.
-Generally, for a typical Paul trap $a = 0.1$ and $q = 0.7$.
-The frequency of the applied a.c. voltage is denoted by $\Omega$, $U_0$ and $V_0$ are the static and time-varying trapping voltages, whereas $\Omega_0$ is the Rabi frequency for the ion–laser interaction, and $\cos \theta$ is the expectation value of the $x$ projection spin operator for the two-level system with respect to a Bloch coherent state \cite{Dodon02, Gaze09, Gryn10, Combe12, Ortiz19, Zela19, Cruz19}.
+where the geometrical parameters $r_0$ and $z_0$ stand for the trap semiaxes.
+Generally, for a typical 3D Paul trap $a = 0.1$ and $q = 0.7$.
+The frequency of the applied a.c. voltage is denoted by $\Omega$, $U_0$ and $V_0$ are the static and time-varying trapping voltages, whereas $\Omega_0$ is the Rabi frequency for the ion–laser interaction, and $\cos \theta$ represents the expectation value of the $x$ projection spin operator for a two-level system with respect to a Bloch coherent state \cite{Dodon03, Gryn10, Ortiz19, Zela20a, Robe21}.
 The expression $F \cos \left( \omega_0 t\right)$ stands for the driving force, an external excitation at frequency $\omega_0$.

 Equation (\ref{cha1}) can also be regarded in a good approximation as Newton's law for a particle located in a double-well potential.
 The force $F \cos\left( \omega t\right)$ represents an inertial force that arises from the oscillation of the coordinate system.
-The mathematical analysis of equation (\ref{cha1}) (which is dimensionless) requires using some techniques from the global bifurcation theory \cite{Nay08, Gutz90, Alb18, Hilb10, Stee14, Stro15}.
-We investigate equation (\ref{cha1}) by means of numerical simulations, in an attempt to gain more insight on the behaviour of such kind of strongly nonlinear systems.
-The dynamical behaviour of the equation of motion is studied numerically by varying the damping and the driving frequency parameters, as well as the amplitude parameter.
-We finally discuss the possibility of observing chaos in such a nonlinear system \cite{Bres97, Qing17, Gard97, Gard98}.
-Chaotic regions in the parameter space can be identified by means of Poincar{\'e} sections \cite{Nay08, Gutz90, Buni00, Hilb10, Stee14, Stro15, Cvita19}, as illustrated in \cite{Rob18} where integrable and chaotic motion of a single ion is investigated for five-wire surface-electrode Paul traps.
+The mathematical analysis of equation (\ref{cha1}) (which is dimensionless) requires using techniques from the global bifurcation theory \cite{Nay04, Gutz90, Alb18, Stro15}.
+We investigate equation (\ref{cha1}) by means of numerical simulations, in an attempt to gain more insight on the behaviour of such strongly nonlinear systems.
+The dynamical behaviour of the equation of motion is studied numerically by varying the damping and driving frequency parameters, as well as the amplitude parameter.
+We finally discuss the possibility of observing chaos in such a nonlinear system \cite{Bres97, Qing17, Gard97}.
+Chaotic regions in the parameter space can be identified by means of Poincar{\'e} sections \cite{Gutz90, Buni00, Stro15, Hilb10}, as illustrated in \cite{Robe18} where integrable and chaotic motion of a single ion is investigated for five-wire surface-electrode Paul traps.
+A late experiment reports on a monopole ion trap used to investigate nonlinear dynamics of a single charged polyethylene microsphere \cite{Per21}.
+Phase space portraits and power spectra show a period-doubling route to chaos as well as a period-3 window within the chaotic regime.